catekat16/starcheck/README.md

 - Chat screen & individual chat screens (move chat icon to upper right corner to make room for bookmarked/shortlist tab on tabbar)
 - New bookmark/shortlist screen
   - the user can "shortlist" their favorite pantries and be able to access the inventory details from there.
 This solves the issue of not having a permanent list of pantries to reference to in the list view of the main feed.
-  - ^ but only would have about 10 pantries on campus (1 per dorm), so not make as much sense to have to bookmark -- currently exploring other ways of better incor
+  - ^ but only would have about 10 pantries on campus (1 per dorm), so not make as much sense to have to bookmark -- currently exploring other ways of better incorporating a more consolidated list of pantries (can have both the list and map views act as entry points to the pantry inventory view)
 - Create new post screen
   - for pantry, ways to indicate which specific pantry placing item into / different text associated with it from caption + image
   - ^ perhaps it would be better to have an option in the create post screen for which type of post the user wants to create first, and the app can provide them with a template / specific fields that need to be filled out